jfengel/ServerAgent/README.md

 Packaged as an IntelliJ file.
 Import the project and click Build->Build Project.

+## Demo

+Look in the demo directory.
+Read the README for instructions.

 ## Tests

 To run with a jetty server: